 Brewing the coffee beans is incredibly easy, the easiest method that you can think of, period!
-First things first which whole beans to brew are best?
+First things first, which whole beans for cold brew are best?

 The best, as I always say, is subjective as it is entirely opinion based.
 Flavor wise and extracting the low temperature coffee oils and drawing out the flavor of coffee beans you will either need to use dark roasted beans.
 This roast profile draws out the flavors and oils easier than light roasts.

 What you choose is a matter of personal taste and choice.
 For me personally I enjoy, French and Italian roasts and occasionally an espresso roast for brewing this way.

 Due to taking up to twice as long, I tend not to use light roasts.